paulbalu93/strive-box-api/README.md

 ```

-If you id all these 👆 instructions , you are good to go. 🚀
+If you followed all these 👆 instructions , you are good to go. 🚀

 🧑‍💻 We are going to start creating server together.